 You can track every connection being made through the applications and services used in your Linux distribution.

-The paid VPN is a part of the tool, but it is also in the alpha testing stage.
+The paid VPN is a part of the tool, and it is optional.

 Even if you download things from your terminal, it tracks them and provides you the detailed information regarding the domain, IP, encryption status, protocol, and the option to block future connections if needed.